isabella232/primetime.en/help/release-notes/tvsdk-33-ios.md

 * (ZD#34385) - Playback stalls with a bad URL when returning from signal-based ad insertion.

-  Increase the maximum concurrent counts for CustomAVAssetLoaderOperations, so that the manifest reads can continue to execute.
+  Increase the maximum concurrent counts for `CustomAVAssetLoaderOperations`, so that the manifest reads can continue to execute.
 * (ZD#34373) - End users are not able to stream to HDMI-connected  devices,  when stream recording is disallowed.
 * (ZD#32678) - TVSDK does not collect the correct ad IDs on iOS.

   Ad ID of the final Ad creative is now picked up in VHL pings in case of VAST/VMAP redirects.
-* (ZD#33904) -  TVSDK  is not Registered for AVFoundation notifications AVAudioSessionMediaServicesWereLostNotification and AVAudioSessionMediaServicesWereResetNotification.
+* (ZD#33904) -  TVSDK  is not Registered for AVFoundation notifications `AVAudioSessionMediaServicesWereLostNotification` and `AVAudioSessionMediaServicesWereResetNotification`.

-  PTMediaServicesWereLostNotification and PTMediaServicesWereResetNotification can now be registered on the player App to get the notifications when Media services are reset or lost.
+  `PTMediaServicesWereLostNotification` and `PTMediaServicesWereResetNotification` can now be registered on the player App to get the notifications when Media services are reset or lost.

 * (ZD#33815) - Customers are not able to update their prioritization and normalization CRS rules without requiring an app update.

-  Added the getCRSRulesJsonURL and setCRSRulesJsonURL APIs to the iOS  TVSDK .
+  Added the `getCRSRulesJsonURL` and `setCRSRulesJsonURL` APIs to the iOS  TVSDK .

 **Version 1.4.41 (1.4.41.76)**